 Dr Catherine Huckle

 My first degree was in Psychology at Southampton University.
 After graduation I travelled for a year before settling in South London.
 I spent two years working in a partnership project between Childrens' Charity NCH and Surrey County Council, supporting vulnerable children and their families.
 I then worked in forensic and primary care settings before beginning the Clinical Psychology doctorate training at UCL.
-As a Clinical Psychologist I have worked with older adults in a CMHT offering services for organic and functional difficulties, within an IAPT setting and within secondary care services for working age adults.
+Since qualifying as a Clinical Psychologist I have worked with older adults in a CMHT offering services for organic and functional difficulties, within an IAPT setting and within secondary care services for working age adults.
 I joined the PsychD Surrey course as an Associate Clinical Tutor in September 2016 and then as a Teaching Fellow in August 2017.
-I work at the University for two days a week and also work clinically with working age adults.
+I work at the University for three days a week and also work clinically with working age adults.

 British Psychological Society: Chartered Clinical Psychologist

 Health and Care Professions Council (HCPC): Registered Practioner Psychologist